-The portraits in this picture were framed in gold, like ours, and because the artist was so poor at perspective, they were almost as present in the scene as the six children: they were almost like tiny hovering fairies above their heads.
+The portraits in this picture were framed in gold, like ours, and because the artist was so poor at perspective, they were almost as present in the scene as the six children, like tiny hovering fairies above their heads.
 But they were, of course, famous coronation portraits, and I recognised them as Queen Olivia and Eugenia III.
 The fragile-looking character on the left was Queen Olivia, and the haughty queen to the right, walking across the yellow paving stones of the Glass Palace, was her daughter, Eugenia III.
 But they were different.
 Was the picture of the nervous, mouselike woman, gazing like a wounded animal, the same Queen Olivia that had gone through four hundred years of history as the ruthless military campaigner, capable of crushing any mutiny and commanding any army?
 In the original portrait she stared out at her viewer with such assertion and confidence, but all I saw here was something akin to fear.
 And Eugenia – was that the subservient, dutiful daughter grandly strolling through the Glass Palace with her loose hair draped majestically over her shoulder; the determined stride in place of the anxious tiptoe?
 Her head was in profile, so I could see her nose pointed high in the air and her mouth in a firm, angry line.
 I suppose that in the original setting in which the children were painted, with the two portraits side by side, it should have looked as if Eugenia were scurrying over to her formidable mother for instruction.
 Instead my impression was that Eugenia was marching over to confront her, and Olivia pleaded for help from her viewer.
 The bottom of Eugenia’s robe was spread neatly across the ground, as if she had only just began walking – hers was an instant decision to pounce.
 It was because of these bizarre inconsistences, the areas in which visual evidence did not conform to my own memories, that I didn’t know what to expect.

 Late the next afternoon, I stood restlessly between Cassandra and Philippa, rocking backwards and forwards on my heels in a way I knew my mother would later call ‘ludicrous’.
 Both of my elder sisters were sitting down on the large blue sofa beside the fireplace, casually ignoring the constant buzz of people around them.
 Cassandra sat nearest to the fire, dressed in a bright, regal green.
 Once, when I was very little, someone had told me that Cassandra suited green, and that it ‘set off’ her auburn hair, and every time she wore green after that I would glance at her fearfully, wondering when her hair would spontaneously burst into flames.
 Today, her hair, which had recently been cut and which brushed against her dress’s velvety fabric in a perfectly straight line, was indeed shimmering slightly by the light of the shaded lamp that stood on the mantlepiece.
 She was neither poised nor relaxed; she sat on the sofa without touching its back.
 Her small hands rested idly on the seat on either side of her knees, as if her fingers were tiny but heavy objects that she was too tired to lift.
 She had looked no one in the eye since she had sat down over an hour before, despite the many people who had eagerly attempted to catch her attention.
 Here in Rowenia, the appreciation of beauty has always been an intellectual endeavour, and like a vivid dream or a good poem, a person’s beauty should hint at limitless depths that can only be glimpsed in the briefest of moments; a place in the mind where life exists on an immense scale that renders normal everyday life irrelevant.
 Cassandra had somehow managed to draw out this moment to make it fill the entire time she had been in the room.